kristorres/ferrers-rocher/README.md

 [Java applet](http://kristorres.weebly.com/partitions.html) instead due to time constraints.

-*Ferrers* is intended to replace that applet, since Java applets were removed from Java SE 11 in September 2018.
+*Ferrers Rocher* is intended to replace that applet, since Java applets were removed from Java SE 11 in September 2018.

 Math Terms: What You Need to Know
 ---------------------------------